 - ½ cup ketchup

-- 2 Tbsp yellow or whole grain mustard
+- 2 tablespoon yellow or whole grain mustard

 - ⅓ cup packed light brown sugar

-- 2 tsp pinto bean seasoning OR barbecue seasoning i.e. Badia Pinto Beans seasoning
+- 2 teaspoon pinto bean seasoning OR barbecue seasoning i.e. Badia Pinto Beans seasoning

 - chopped fresh chives for garnishing